CICS110/CICS110.github.io/main/lectures/19_Inheritance_Overloading/Jared/index.md

 There are a a few lingering topics about classes to cover.

-First, the notion of inheritance: where we can have class that is an expansion/sub-class of another class.
+First, the notion of inheritance: where we can have a class that is an expansion/sub-class of another class.

 Second, some more fancy double-underscore (or *dunder*) methods, which allow us to define string conversion and to specify operator behaviour.